WilliamLiddell-IT/linux-log-monitor/README.md

 ## Example Output

-See 'summary-output.png' for a sample report.
+See 'Automated Log Monitor Report.png' for a sample report.